-The Content Management Application (CMA) runs on your workstation or laptop computer and communicates with DL.2 fixtures over an Ethernet network.
+The Content Management Application (CMA) software runs on your workstation or laptop computer and communicates with other DL.3 fixtures as well as DL.2 fixtures and Axon media servers over an Ethernet network.
 The CMA lets you remotely upload, move and clone content files, configure fixtures, and upgrade software.
 It also provides tools for resource monitoring and the capability for downloading log files to assist customer service in diagnosing any software issues that may arise.